bgamari/ghc-wiki-import/nested-cpr.md

   http://www.haskell.org/pipermail/ghc-devs/2013-December/003500.html](http://www.haskell.org/pipermail/ghc-devs/2013-December/003500.html)
 - Enabling CPR for sum types in non-top-level-bindings (which is currently disabled due to worries abut lost join points) yields mixed results (min -3.8%, mean -0.0%, max 3.4%).
 - Enabling nested CPR in inside sum types also yields mixed, not very promising results (-6.9% / +0.0% / +11.3%).

+Alternative: Detect join points during `dmdAnal` and make sure that their CPR info is not greater than that of the expression they are a join-point for.

 #### better-ho-cardinality